smartheim/wifi-captive-rs/wifi-connect/readme.md

     Default: _false_

+*   **--internet-connectivity**

+    Require internet connectivity to deem a connection successful.
+    Usually it is sufficient if a connection to the local network can be established.

+    Default: _false_

 ## How it works

 WiFi Connect interacts via DBUS with network_manager, which must be the active network manager on the device's host OS.

-### 1. Advertise: Device Creates Access Point
+### 1. Device Creates Access Point

 **Only if** no ethernet connection can be found **and** no wifi connection is configured so far:

-WiFi Connect detects available WiFi networks and opens an access point with a captive portal.
+The application detects available WiFi networks and opens an access point with a captive portal.
-Connecting to this access point with a mobile phone or laptop allows new WiFi credentials to be configured.

-### 2. Connect: User Connects Phone to Device Access Point
+### 2. User Connects Phone to Device Access Point

 Connect to the opened access point on the device from your mobile phone or laptop.
 The access point ssid is, by default, `WiFi Connect` with no password.

-### 3. Portal: Phone Shows Captive Portal to User
+### 3. Phone Shows Captive Portal to User

 After connecting to the access point from a mobile phone, it will detect the captive portal and open its web page.
 Opening any web page will redirect to the captive portal as well.

-### 4. Credentials: User Enters Local WiFi Network Credentials on Phone
+### 4. User Enters Local WiFi Network Credentials

 The captive portal provides the option to select a WiFi ssid from a list with detected WiFi networks or to enter a ssid.
 If necessary a passphrase must be entered for the desired network.

-### 5. Connected!: Device Connects to Local WiFi Network
+### 5. Device Connects to Local WiFi Network

-When the network credentials have been entered, WiFi Connect will disable the access point and try to connect to the network.
+When the network credentials have been entered, the service will disable the access point and try to connect to the network.
 If the connection fails, it will enable the access point for another attempt.
 If it succeeds, the configuration will be saved by network_manager.